willchenyh/willchenyh.github.io/house_price_prediction.md

 This is a regression problem with available features of houses to predict house prices.
 This page documents the steps and thinking process I took to solve this problem.
 I scored **top 10%** at the competition.

-The detailed code is in Jupyter Notebooks in this repository.
+The detailed code is in Jupyter Notebooks in [this repository](https://github.com/willchenyh/house_price_prediction/).
+I created a notebook for each project step as below.

 Kaggle competition page: [https://www.kaggle.com/c/house-prices-advanced-regression-techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)